echoCTF/echoCTF.RED/docs/VPN-SERVER.md

 ```

 Once you answer the questions asked you are set to go.
 Restart the system and
+once it comes back up following the instructions at
-you should be up and running.
+[After restart](#after-restart) and you should be up and running.

 ## Manual Installation